TatuArvela/Freenote/README.md

 Freenote is an open-source note-taking application.
 It consists of two separate applications; a client and a server.

 ## Client
-The client's user interface follows Microsoft' Ribbon style.
-It was built with a stack of great open-source frameworks, including Node.js, Webpack, Babel, Preact, Redux and Sass.
+The client's user interface mixes Microsoft Office's Ribbon style with Google's Material Design.
+It is built upon a stack of great open-source frameworks, including Node.js, Webpack, Babel, Preact, Redux and Sass.

 Credit must be given to these sample projects, as they were greatly helpful in starting the project:
 * https://github.com/developit/zero-to-preact